 Trouble with the KGB

 The apparent trouble with Russia’s secret police and spy agency came up in Walter Isaacson’s 2011 biography of Jobs.
-Isaacson wrote that Jobs “insisted on talking about” Trotsky, the Bolshevik leader who was exiled as an “enemy of the people” and later assassinated in Mexico under the orders of Soviet dictator Josef Stalin.
+Isaacson wrote that Jobs “insisted on talking about” Trotsky, the Bolshevik leader exiled as an “enemy of the people.”
+Trotsky was later assassinated in Mexico under orders of Soviet dictator Joseph Stalin.